 Travel overland from Tibet to Nepal in 7 days along the Friendship Highway connecting Lhasa and Kathmandu.
-It is the only international road in Tibet and starts from Lhasa, goes through Shigatse, Tingri, Kyirong ends at Kathmanhdu.
-Lhasa to Kathmandu overland route is a world famous classic tourist route attracting countless tourists to go through the road from Lhasa to Kathmandu each year.
+It is the only international road in Tibet and starts from Lhasa, goes through Shigatse, Tingri, Kyirong ends at Kathmandu.
+Lhasa to Kathmandu overland route is a world-famous classic tourist route attracting countless tourists to go through the road from Lhasa to Kathmandu each year.

 |Day||Route||Attractions & Activities|